platformsh/platformsh-docs/docs/src/languages/python/server.md

 ## Gunicorn

-[Gunicorn](https://docs.gunicorn.org/) ‘Green Unicorn’ is a Python WSGI HTTP Server for UNIX.
+[Gunicorn](https://docs.gunicorn.org/) ‘Green Unicorn’ is a Python WSGI HTTP Server for Unix.
 It’s a pre-fork worker model ported from Ruby’s Unicorn project.
-The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.
+The Gunicorn server is broadly compatible with various web frameworks, light on server resource usage, and fast.

 {{% guides/sockets server="Gunicorn" %}}

 {{< codetabs >}}
 +++
 title=Pip (TCP)
-file=none
 highlight=yaml
+markdownify=false
 +++
 # The configuration of the application when it is exposed to the web.
 web: